1953 London to Christchurch air race: Race description

-The Handley Page Hastings carried cargo for the New Zealand Air Force.
-After stopping at Athens (Greece), Shaibah (near Basra, Iraq) and Masirah Island (Oman), an engine was ruined while landing at Negombo (Ceylon) during a storm, causing the plane to withdraw from the race.
+The Handley Page Hastings, "22", carried cargo for the New Zealand Air Force.
+After stopping at Athens (Greece), Shaibah (near Basra, Iraq) and Masirah Island (Oman), an engine was ruined by a storm near Ceylon, then the flaps were damaged while landing at Negombo (Ceylon), causing the plane to withdraw from the race.
+It remained stranded there for ten days.
 The Hastings has been described as the world's last four-engine tail-wheel transport giant.

-The Vickers Viscount was loaned from the British Ministry of Supply to BEA, with BEA livery applied, and named "R M A Endeavour", after Australian businessman and aviator Reginald Myles Ansett, and Captain James Cook's ship HMS Endeavour.
-It made 4 stops, averaging only 18 minutes each, at Bahrain, Negombo, Cocos and Essendon (Melbourne, Australia).
-However, its lack of passengers and cargo led to it being declared second for this Section, behind the DC-6.
+The Vickers Viscount, "23", was loaned from the British Ministry of Supply to BEA, with BEA livery applied, and named "RMA Endeavour", for "Royal Mail Aircraft" and Captain James Cook's ship HMS Endeavour.
+Among the crew was John Profumo, Parliamentary Secretary to the Ministry of Civil Aviation.
+It made four stops, averaging only 18 minutes each, at Bahrein, Negombo, Cocos and Melbourne (Australia).
+At Melbourne, after flying non-stop for 3530 mi, it had to be towed from the runway, having run out of fuel.
+Its lack of passengers and cargo led to it being declared second for this Section, behind the DC-6A.
+The Viscount was the world's first turboprop-powered airliner.

+During the race, the time of arrival and departure of each plane at each airport was logged on a pair of "tally boards", located at the headquarters of Australia's Department of Civil Aviation in Melbourne.
+The press and public were present to witness the progress.
+Unfortunately the boards omitted five of the times.